-The typical asking rate per listing is in the $20's per square foot per year.
-The Southeast Industrial District submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 10% rise in rent.
+Most listings are in the $20's per square foot per year.
+The Southeast Industrial District region is seeing a a rise in rates.
+In the last 3 months, the median rate went up $26 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Southeast Industrial District region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Southeast Industrial District submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 24 listings have been listed, which means new listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 4% of the listings in the Southeast Industrial District are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 24 listings have been listed, which means spaces might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 33% of the office spaces in the Southeast Industrial District are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,440 sqft.
-Most properties in this region are close to 2 stories.
-Most buildings in this region were built in 1984 and are Class B.
+The standard measurement for office space in this area is around 2,320 sqft.
+Most buildings in this area are approximately 2 stories.
+Most buildings in this market were built in 1984 and are Class B.